Kostas-F/youtube-to-rss/README.md

 4. Import the resulting .opml file to the RSS reader of your choice.

 ## What does it do ?
 This script is mostly user interaction fluff.
 Basically it looks for a .csv file with a collumn of channel IDs and another of channel names.
 It then creates the rss links as described above and finally formats them as a basic opml/xml file to import them in a reader.
 By default it places each channel in its own folder.
 If this is not the desired behaviour there is a function called `add_channel_nofolder` commmented out in the code.
 To use that one and have all the channels in a single folder comment out the `add_channel` function, uncommnent the `add_channel_nofolder` and rename it to `add_channel`.
+(I may add this as a choice in user dialog in the future)

 #### Plaintext links just in case
 subscription list         - https://www.youtube.com/feed/channels